Send in your ideas. Deadline August 1, 2025

 >> Read more about Sniffnet

-- Solar FemtoTX motherboard with 802.3 cg Ethernet cards — Low-power motherboard that can run on solar power
+Solar FemtoTX motherboard — Low-power motherboard that can run on solar power

-Solar FemtoTX motherboard with 802.3 cg Ethernet cards is an open, collaborative effort towards designing an ultra-low power motherboard in a mobile device-sized form factor.
-It aims to achieve several goals: 1) to design a plug and play (PnP) motherboard that can be seamlessly integrated into an open-source hardware laptop for easy repair/replacement/upgrade.
-2) to utilize the new, 802.3cg ethernet standard for a low-power LAN port, and 3) to integrate the 802.3 cg ethernet port into a single board computer with a FemtoTX-sized form factor for the lowest power consumption, facilitating minimal solar energy requirements and quick recharging.
+Solar FemtoTX motherboard is an open, collaborative effort towards designing an ultra-low power motherboard in a mobile device-sized form factor.
+It aims to enable seamless integration into an open-source hardware laptop for easy repair/replacement/upgrade, and focusses on low power consumption, faclitating solar-powered devices and quick recharging.

 Furthermore, the project aims to make the open-hardware framework extensible by supporting socket-based or embedded processors and peripheral devices that meet a defined size and TDP limit.
 This interoperability allows newer, ultra low power microprocessors to work within the FemtoTX specification, and is optimized for solar power.